Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/xap-manager.markdown

 On the same note we understand that it requires some effort from existing users which upgrade to 12.1 (probably not too much, mostly on changing the scripts they use to start the environment), so if you’re upgrading for bug fixes/other features and don’t want the manager for now, you can switch from 12.0 to 12.1 and continue using the old components - it’s all still there.

-{{%note "Note:"%}}
+{{%note%}}
-The Manager uses a different selection strategy when selecting resources where to deploy a processing unit instance.
+The Manager uses a different selection strategy when selecting resources where to deploy a Processing Unit instance.
 The strategy is to choose the container with the least relative weight.
 This is achieved by calculating the relative weight of each container in regards to other containers.
-Prior to 12.1 the strategy was to calculate the weight of a container based on gathering remote state.
+Prior to 12.1, the strategy was to calculate the weight of a container based on gathering remote state.
 In large deployments, the network overhead and the overall deployment time is costly.
 We can achieve almost the same behavior with the new strategy.

-Notice that you may be experiencing a different instance distribution than before.
+You may experience a different instance distribution than before.
 Although in both strategies we take a "best-effort" approach, in some cases it may still be an uneven distribution due to simultaneous selection process.

 To change between selector strategies, use the following system property (org.jini.rio.monitor.serviceResourceSelector).
 For example, to set the strategy to the on prior to 12.1, assign the following when loading the manager (in `XAP_MANAGER_OPTIONS` environment variable):
 ```bash